ShubhamS168/Celebal-CSI-Data-Science/Assignment/week 1/README.md

 # Triangle Patterns in Python

-This repository contains three Python scripts to print different triangle patterns using `*` characters.
+This folder contains three Python scripts to print different triangle patterns using `*` characters.

 ## Patterns